 Alyson Bishop, DVM started with us in 2006 as a technician while obtaining her undergraduate degree at the University of Connecticut.
 She graduated from The Ohio State University College of Veterinary Medicine in 2012.
 Shortly after, she returned to Bolton Vet to practice both small and farm animal medicine.
 She credits the hardworking staff and dedicated doctors who continually practice high quality medicine as the main reason for returning to the practice.
 She also knew that returning to BVH would allow her to see a diverse caseload of routine appointments as well as emergency cases.
 Dr. Bishop’s interests include small animal internal medicine and cardiology.
 In her spare time, she enjoys traveling, hiking, attending concerts and cooking.
-She shares her home with two cats, Ivy and Oscar, and her rescued German shepherd/Malinois mix, Maverick.
+She shares her home with her husband, three cats, Ivy, Olivia, & Silas, and her rescued German shepherd/Malinois mix, Maverick.

 David Coley, DVM